mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 .. image:: ../../../../../figures/print_client_configuration.png
      :scale: 80

-You need a button to show this element.
+You need a button to show this element or you can use it in the sidepane.
 See :doc:`button` for inherited configuration options.

 YAML-Definition:

 .. code-block:: yaml

     target: map                    # Id of Map element to query
     autoOpen: false				   # true/false open when application is started, default is false
     templates:
         - { template: a4portrait, label: A4 Portrait, format: a4}	# template name, template file name without file extension (Mapbender is looking for file a4portrait.odg an a4portrait.pdf), Template files are located at app/Resources/MapbenderPrintBundle
         - { template: a4landscape, label: A4 Landscape, format: a4} 	# template label in the dialog, format (a4,a3,...) has to be defined
     scales: [5000, 10000, 25000]    # define scales to choose from selectbox or if empty free scale can be defined in a textfield
     quality_levels:					# define quality levels in dpi
         - { dpi: 72 , label: Draft (72dpi)}		# 72 - dpi value, Draft - label
         - { dpi: 288,  label: Document (288dpi)}	# 288 - dpi value, Document - label
     rotatable: true                 # true/false use true for rotation, default is true
     legend: true                    # true/false, default is false
     file_prefix: mapbender3         # define the file prefix for the pdf that is generated (file_prefix_date.pdf will be created)
     optional_fields:                # define optional fields (example title-field)
         title:                      # name of the optional fields, default is null (no optional fields are defined)
             label: Title            # label of the optional field
             options:                #
                 required: false     # true or false
         comment1:
             label: Comment 1
             options: { required: false }